ty-elastic/instruqt_o11y--course--field--200-otel-logs--main/instruqt/tracks/o11y--course--field--200-otel-logs--main/03-file/assignment.md

   ]
 }
 ```
 3. Press Run.
-Note the `1.method` attribute
+Note the `1.method` attribute as expected.
-4. Paste into the `Configuration` pane the following starter configuration:
+4. Paste the following the `Configuration` pane:
 ```yaml
             log_statements:
               - context: log